RebeFrederick/Iris-128ch-Headstage/iris-128b/README.md

 The cable used to connect the headstage to the adapter board is Molex 8X STR NPIO/ 8X STR NPIO 2PC LATCH 34A, #205058-1002.
 This cable is no longer manufactured.
 We are working on alternatives - and a smaller version of these headstages.
 Feel free to contact us (fdeku@uoregon.edu or manuel@openic.org) if you would like to use this design and want to discuss alternative options.

-If you use the commercially available **Molex nanopitch cables**, note:
+If you use the commercially available Molex nanopitch cables, note:

 * In this design, pins *Chip 5 – MOSI+* and *Chip 5 – MOSI–* connect to **unused pins** on the cable (A20 and A21).
 To address this we modified the cable by adding wires to it after it was ordered.

 The cost of the headstage is:
 8x$392 RHS2116 chips
 1x$24 SEAM8-20-S02.0-S-08-3 connector
-1x$67  NPIO/ 8X STR NPIO 2PC LATCH 34A cable [DISCONTINUED AS OF AUG.
-2025]
+1x$67  NPIO/ 8X STR NPIO 2PC LATCH 34A cable **[DISCONTINUED AS OF AUG.
+2025]**
 1x$11 CONN NANO-PITCH I/O RCPT 80P RA connector
 $125 for 1 headstage printed circuit board
 $60 for 1 adapter printed circuit board